 "It gives men a little coverage and evens out the skin tone without looking like they have makeup on—all the while protecting their skin from the summer sun."

-"The Anastasia Beverly Hills Tinted Brow Gel ($22) is my go-to for gray coverage in the beard and hairline," Sauer says.
+"The Anastasia Beverly Hills brow gel is my go-to for gray coverage in the beard and hairline," Sauer says.
 "This gel delivers the perfect salt-and-pepper look if things are getting a little too patchy for the red carpet."

 According to makeup artist KC Fee (who counts Luke Evans, Armie Hammer, and Kit Harington as clients), this cult-favorite bronzing gel from Tom Ford is always in her kit.
 Oh, and it also made Mira Chai Hyde's and Sauer's lists as well—so you know it's good.